joviwyel/MovieDB/README.md

 3. Single Star Page: Show name, year of birth, all movies in which the star performed.

-have hyperlink for each movie
+Have hyperlink for each movie.

-4. Jump Functionality: We added button to Signle Movie Page and Single Star Page which can jump back to Movie List Page.
+4. Jump Functionality: We added button to Single Movie Page and Single Star Page which can jump back to Movie List Page.

 5. All the data come from database 'moviedb'